Why are so many organizations choosing to adopt competency-based HR systems?

 - DELIVERING RESULTS.
 Results-focused organizations with clear objectives are drawn to competencies because the research shows that they produce a measurable impact in the workplace.
 A meta-analysis of competency-based talent management practices recorded a median 63% reduction in turnover, 19% improvement in employee performance, and 12.5% increase in sales and profits.

-Want more information?
+Need more information?
 Read the full article, Competencies in the 21st century to learn who is using competencies and how competencies help you see talent more clearly.
+Contact one of our knowledgeable sales representatives today for assistance with your competencies.